LevelUpMarketers/tta-management-plugin/docs/EventsListPage.md

 1. **Left column** – a small calendar with arrows to navigate between months.
 The calendar allows browsing three years back and forward.
 Days that have events are highlighted and link to the first event scheduled on that date.
+A "Join Your Friends" box below the calendar shows profile photos of members attending the currently visible events.
 2. **Center column** – the list of upcoming events ordered by date.
 Each row links to the corresponding Event Page.
 Event images are constrained with `object-fit: contain` to ensure consistent sizing without cropping.
 3. **Right column** – an advertising slot that displays one random ad image from the Ads admin page.
-The slot sticks to the viewport while scrolling thanks to `sticky-scroll.js` which fixes elements with the `.tta-stick-on-scroll` class.
+The slot sticks to the viewport while scrolling thanks to `sticky-scroll.js` which fixes elements with the `.tta-stick-on-scroll` class and recalculates its position when images load or the window resizes.

 On small screens the columns stack vertically for a mobile‑friendly layout.